ChaseGregoryCS/CheeseBarrelController/Readme.md

 	There is a Site included in this project.
 This means it is remotely possible to change states, manually override a state, change system ranges for auto control, view data, output and status of the systems.

+	The site uses an open source library called smoothie.
+It allows for real time plotting of the data we are getting from the sensor.